YusukeHosonuma/SwiftParamTest/README.md

 ## Custom Assertion

-SwiftParamTest use `XCTAssertEqual()` and own error message by default.
+SwiftParamTest uses `XCTAssertEqual()` and owns error messages by default.

 But you can use custom assertion like follows.